 Students must apply to take part in the PE/VC Lab.
 Participants are selected through a competitive application, screening, and interview process, in which students are matched with firms based on the firms’ specific criteria and the students’ backgrounds.

 You can also watch a recording of the PE info session to familiarize yourself with the program as you begin the application process.
-Career switchers are also encouraged to watch the recording of Professor Chris McGowan’s Private Equity Landscape and Skills for Career Changers presentation.
-Career switchers are also encouraged to watch the recordings of Professor Chris McGowan’s Private Equity Landscape and Skills for Career Changers and How to Successfully Interview for PE Roles as a Career Changer presentations.
+Career switchers are also encouraged to watch the recording of Professor Chris McGowan’s Private Equity Landscape and Skills for Career Changers presentation and How to Successfully Interview for PE Roles as a Career Changer presentation.

 MATCHING & SELECTION PROCESS